ikedim01/proteinpredictor/readme.md

 ## What is ULMFiT?
 An algorithm with breakthrough results on NLP; a clever application of transfer learning - [the original paper](https://arxiv.org/abs/1801.06146).

 I'll give a quick walkthrough of applying ULMFiT to a particular NLP problem, as presented in fastai 2019 part1.
-For more detail, see the IMDB notebook from lesson 3.
+For more detail, see the IMDB notebook from lesson 3 of that course.

 The problem: **sentiment analysis on IMDB movie reviews**.
 A classification problem - given a movie review written in English, is the review positive or negative?
 Training set of 25K labeled reviews.